 To schedule an in-branch appointment during regular business hours, please use the following phone numbers:

-Please note: Effective Monday, March 23, 2020, lobby service at our JayC Foods Banking Center (Seymour) will be temporarily suspended, and the Washington Street Banking Center (Columbus) will not be accessible due to a remodel project.
+Please note: Effective Monday, March 23, 2020, lobby service at our JayC Foods Banking Center (Seymour) will be temporarily suspended.

 JCB’s suite of electronic banking options enable you to complete many of your banking needs from ANYWHERE.
 Using your laptop, tablet, or phone, you can check your balances and statements, transfer funds, make loan payments – and even deposit checks and pay bills.